 Travel Tip: Before heading out of Carmel, grab a sandwich to go or supplies for a picnic to enjoy along the 17 mile drive route

 Following the beach, spend some time pottering around this quaint town checking out it’s boutique shops, cafes and great toy stores!
 Pick up lunch and then head out for the 17 mile drive.
 While our son napped, we quietly enjoyed the first half of the drive, slowly meandering along soaking up the drastic scenery between sections of thick fog.
 This scenic route is self-directed with frequent turnouts in many locations along the way.
 Some of the more familiar stops on this popular drive are the Lone Cypress tree, Bird Rock and the famous Pebble Beach Golf Course.

 Worried this might be boring for a toddler, we were surprised how much he enjoyed the frequent stops, getting out to explore the different views, plants and animals at each stop.
 His favorite was Pebble Beach Golf Course where he was able to walk down next to the course and even play a few holes on the kid course in the courtyard.

-Day 5: Monterey/Carmel to Big Sur
+Day 5 on the Pacific Coast Highway: Monterey/Carmel to Big Sur

 I don’t remember what the allure of the bridge was for me (maybe the Death Cab for Cutie song?) or how I got it in my mind that we needed to detour off of Highway 1 on the Old Coast Road to see the bridge.
 Our little detour took us on an hour long off roading adventure (scare!) through beautiful woods and along streams criss-crossing over our tiny one lane dirt road.
 At one point I almost flipped the car trying to get up a sandy hill.
 EEK.
 Luckily our little one slept the entire way!